Home Page . Services / Contact Information . Parenting Articles . Separation/Divorce Articles . Video Clips . Links

 Although Collaborative Family Practice as a movement currently appears to value an interdisciplinary team model, lawyers vary in terms of their actual practice model.
 For many there is remarkable fluidity as they move between models with most likely practicing hybrids with elements between unidisciplinary, multidisciplinary and interdisciplinary models.
 This fluidity between models has not likely been well understood in collaborative circles as it appears that many lawyers use the terms multidisciplinary and interdisciplinary synonymously in error.
 Further, a good many lawyers actually use a unidisciplinary model without recognizing so.
 Not yet discussed in Collaborative circles is the concept of a transdisciplinary model.

 To those versed in health and mental health team models and in view of the history of team model development, it is observable that Collaborative Family Practitioners have moved along the continuum of models in relatively short order compared with developments in health and mental health teams.
 Collaborative Family Practice has moved in the last ten years what has taken a good 25 years in health and mental health.
 It may be hypothesized that as time goes on, Collaborative Family Practitioners will evolve to also incorporating transdisciplinary models as a means of sharing data and facilitating their clients’ marital and/or family life transitions.
-The change will be fraught with challenges, not least of which includes sharing of knowledge and power and then being comfortable with truly letting the team as a whole generate fulsome ideas and options through which the client members can chose their path.
+The change will be fraught with challenges, not least of which includes sharing of knowledge and power and then being comfortable with truly letting the team as a whole generate fulsome ideas and options through with the client members can chose their path.

 It is important to note that any given lawyer’s collaborative team model approach will vary depending on training, knowledge, skill and attitude as well as perceived economic variables.
 Some lawyers observe that the more involvement of team members the greater the cost.
 This has proven to be a concern of many clients.
 Other lawyers believe that cost is mitigated by the value-add of the other team members and the likelihood of an improved process and outcome.
 Cost / benefit outcome research is not available and hence decisions tend to be argued on the basis of anecdotal information and the value the respective lawyer places on each model by virtue of their training or experience.
 However, many believe that as the legal community fully comes to appreciate the value and power of ever evolving team models, the “sell” will fall away to a notion of “standard operating procedures” where working in fulsome teams will be taken for granted and hence unchallenged.